ninjaframework/ninja/ninja-core/src/site/markdown/documentation/application_configuration.md

 -------------------------------------

 When running on a server you may want to use a completely different configuration.
-This can be accomplished by using the setting a Java system property:
+This can be accomplished by setting a Java system property:

 <pre class="prettyprint">
-    java -Dninja.external.configuration=production.conf
+    java -Dninja.external.configuration=conf/production.conf
 </pre>

-This tells Ninja to load conf/application.conf as usual - but also load production.conf and replace all keys that are mentioned in both files with the one from production.conf.
+This tells Ninja to load conf/application.conf as usual - but also load conf/production.conf.
+Keys configured in production.conf will overwrite any keys present in application.conf.

 That way you can manage a production configuration separately from your project.
-For instance - you may want to do this when your server secret should only be available to a certain set of people and not all devs.
+For instance - you may want to do this when your server secret should only be available to a certain set of people and not the world.

-Just make sure the file "production.conf" is on the classpath.
+Just make sure file "conf/production.conf" is on the classpath and in subdirectory conf.
 Ninja currently does not read the file from the file system.
-It is loaded solely from the classpath to circumvent any Security Issues with your container.
+It is loaded solely from the classpath to circumvent any security issues with your container.